You found our list of fun Microsoft Teams games.

 For more ideas, check out our ultimate team building quiz playbook.

 Microsoft Teams’ apps and add-ons offer many opportunities for playing fun games that drive engagement, banish isolation, and dispel virtual meeting fatigue.
 The games on this list are entertaining and engaging, but there are plenty of other challenges and virtual activities you can use to break up the monotony of web meetings.
-We recommend browsing the apps selection in Microsoft Teams to concoct even more game possibilities, or checking out one of our other online team games resources.
+We recommend browsing the apps selection in Microsoft Teams to find even more game possibilities.

 FAQ: Microsoft Teams Games